There’s more than one way to contact Airbnb. And if they don’t listen you have options…

 Executive Contacts Primary Contact Catherine Powell Head of Hosting 888 Brannan Street, 4th Floor San Francisco, CA 94103. firstname.lastname@example.org Or Tara Bunch Head of Global Operations 888 Brannan Street, 4th Floor San Francisco, CA 94103. email@example.com

 Still, you might not get through to someone who can solve your situation.
 In that case, there are other ways to get a solution.

 If customer service doesn’t solve your issue, you can contact AirBnB to start a legal process.
 To do this, you have one of two options:

 Arbitration is another form of resolution that begins with a legal notice sent to the AirBnB legal address.
-This is a form of dispute resolution where an independent arbitrator is brought on to look over the case and make a decision for a solution.
-Most user agreements, like those with AirBnB don’t let you legally join a class action lawsuit or pursue other legal avenues, but they do allow consumer arbitration.
+This is a way to sue AirBnB with dispute resolution where an independent arbitrator is brought on to look over the case and make a decision for a solution.
+Most user agreements, like those with AirBnB don’t let you legally join a class action AirBnB lawsuit or pursue other legal avenues, but they do allow consumer arbitration.
 Sometimes just sending the demand letter is enough to get them to sit up and take notice.

 If you want to contact AirBnB with a legal notice or with your consumer arbitration complaints, we can help.

 Best of the Best.
 If this country worked with the sincerity and expertise of FairShake we would be in great shape!Allie, real FairShake customer